Naomi Alderman

-Naomi Alderman (born 1974) is an English novelist and game writer.
-She is best known for her speculative science fiction novel The Power, which won the Women's Prize for Fiction in 2017.
+Naomi Alderman (born 1974) is an English novelist, game writer, and television executive producer.
+She is best known for her speculative science fiction novel The Power, which won the Women's Prize for Fiction in 2017 and has been adapted into a television series for Amazon Studios.

 Biography

 Alderman was born in London, the daughter of Geoffrey Alderman, a specialist in Anglo-Jewish history who has described himself as an unconventional Orthodox Jew.
 Alderman was educated at South Hampstead High School and Lincoln College, Oxford, where she read Philosophy, Politics and Economics.
 After she left Oxford, she worked in children's publishing and then for a law firm, editing their publications.
 She went on to study creative writing at the University of East Anglia before becoming a novelist.
 In 2007, The Sunday Times named her their Young Writer of the Year.
 In 2007, she was named as one of the 25 Writers of the Future by Waterstones.

-In 2012, Alderman was appointed Professor of Creative Writing at Bath Spa University, England.
+In 2012, Alderman was appointed professor of creative writing at Bath Spa University, England.
 In 2013, she was included in the Granta once-a-decade list of 20 best young writers.
 She writes a monthly technology column for The Guardian.

 Alderman became an advocate for feminism in her teenage years and has since supported women's rights, which has influenced her works.
 She stated in a 2018 New York Times interview, "When I was a teenager in the 1990s, it was a common thing among young women to say that feminism's battles are won.
 Now I think it's very horrifically obvious that that is not the case."
 She wrote The Power to address points made by the fourth-wave feminism movement and cites the Me Too movement as an inspiration and a source of similar dialogue.